ros2/ros2_documentation/source/Tutorials/Demos/Service-Introspection.rst

     }  // namespace demo_nodes_cpp

-And then, we start and configure ``IntrospectionClientNode`` in the same way.
+And then, we start and configure ``IntrospectionClientNode`` in the same way, which will continuously make service calls to the server.

 .. code-block:: console